 Do I really need a lawyer?

 Hiring an attorney to pursue your personal injury claim is always recommended.
 Insurance companies will most likely be looking out for their own interests and you’ll be dealing with experienced adjusters who do this work on a daily basis.
 Without an attorney, you risk not receiving full compensation for your claim.
 So, you don’t need a lawyer, but having one on your side levels out the playing field and it’s much better to be represented from the very beginning.
-Since fees are contingent based upon settlement or judgment, if we accept your case the risk is ours.

 How long will my case take?